 The above are some of the common side effects, and there are more severe OxyContin side effects that are possible as well.
 These can include:

 - Chest pain

 - Muscle relaxants

 Alcohol can also have dangerous interactions with OxyContin.
-It’s important for people to be aware of these interactions, particularly when it comes to combining OxyContin with other central nervous depressants.
-This can slow down respiration to the point that a person slips into a coma or dies.
+It’s important for people to be aware of these interactions, particularly when it comes to combining OxyContin with other central nervous system depressants.
+Combining drugs can slow down respiration to the point that a person slips into a coma or dies.

 The use of a higher OxyContin dosage such as a single dosage of more than 40 mg or a daily total of more than 80 mg is only intended for patients who already have a tolerance to opioids.
-For patients who aren’t opioid-tolerant, the recommended introductory OxyContin dosage is 10 mg to be taken every 12 hours.
-If a non-opioid tolerant patient were to start out with a dose higher than that it could lead to respiratory depression.
+For patients who aren’t opioid-tolerant, the recommended introductory OxyContin dosage of 10 mg may be taken every 12 hours.
+If a non-opioid tolerant patient were to start out with a dose higher than that, it could lead to respiratory depression.

-Of course, every person and scenario are unique and you should never take OxyContin without a prescription, or attempt to deviate from the instructions of your physician when taking it.
+Of course, every person and scenario are unique and someone should never take OxyContin without a prescription, or attempt to deviate from the instructions of their physician when taking it.